 Where was MASH filmed?

 Shooting for MASH took place on a movie ranch operated by Twentieth Century Fox.
-The land where the filming occurred was later donated and became Malibu Creek State Park.
-The state park preserves the MASH site for visitors.
+The filming lasted from 1972 to 1983.
+During this period, the Twentieth Century Fox Ranch was actually sold off and became Malibu Creek State Park.
+With the help of the Malibu Creek State Park Docents, the state park preserves the MASH site for visitors.

 The basic hiking directions to the M*A*S*H site are:

 - Leave the main parking area on Crags Road (0 miles)

 - Stay to the left past the bottom of South Grassland Trail (0.2 miles)

 - Come to a split between Crags Road and High Road and turn left to cross Malibu Creek and stay on Crags Road (0.3 miles)

 - Staying to the right on High Road extends the distance by 0.1 miles – simply turn right when High Trail reunites with Crags Road